CAA Football committed to Saturday games, FloSports as streaming partner

 Richmond intends for five of this season's six Spiders' home games — the most possible under the league's agreement with FloSports — to be available via a regional network, according to Bob Black, UR's director of broadcast & news content for athletics.

-Otherwise, “All CAA Football games will be streamed on FloSports for this year and at least the next three years after this,” said D’Antonio.
+Otherwise, “all CAA Football games will be streamed on FloSports for this year and at least the next three years after this,” D’Antonio said.

-There were conversations with potential partners to broadcast games on national linear TV, according to D’Antonio.
+There were conversations with potential partners to broadcast games on national linear TV, D’Antonio said.
 They did not mature, and he noted one factor.

 “One of the things that’s very important to our membership is, aside from some early-season games, we want to remain a traditional conference as it relates to when our football games are played,” D'Antonio said.
 “We’re not looking to play games on Tuesday.
 We’re not looking to play games on Wednesday.